crm416/crm416.github.io/_posts/2015-12-07-robolectric.md

 layout: post
 title: "Getting up and Running with Robolectric"
 date: 2015-12-07
-description: "A collection of tips and tricks for getting around your Robolectric integration battles."
+description: "A collection of tips and tricks for getting around your Robolectric integration battles, drawn from our own experience on the Khan Academy Android team."
 permalink: configuring-robolectric
 ---